FrancisVila/MFT_convert/content/en/docs/TransferCFT/security_guide/architecture/sec_config.md

 Set the CA certificate used to authenticate Central Governance:

 - Import the CA certificate of Central Governance in the internal PKI database using the PKIUTIL pkicer command (refer to the Transfer CFT {{< TransferCFT/releasenumber >}} User Guide).
-- Reference the imported certificate Identifier using the following parameter:
+- Reference the imported certificate Identifier using the following parameter: uconf:cg.ca\_cert\_id
     **Example**
     CFTUTIL uconfset id=cg.ca\_cert\_id, value=CGCA